4 ways to synchronize those exchange accounts

 Yes, this means we are not limited to answering "How do I synchronize exchange calendars?".
 This is finally the answer to "How do I sync two Exchange calendars with different domains?".

-Please note that, as Microsoft Exchange Server is the server behind most business Outlook accounts, if not all, when we refer to how to sync two Exchange calendars, for the end-user, what he sees is the ability to sync two Outlook calendars (or to sync multiple calendars in Outlook, if more than two accounts are involved).
+Please note that, as Microsoft Exchange Server is the server behind most business Outlook accounts, when we refer to how to sync two Exchange calendars, for the end-user, what he sees is the ability to sync two Outlook calendars (or to sync multiple calendars in Outlook, if more than two accounts are involved).

 In addition to the powerful features of CB Exchange Server Sync, from version 6.0 a new add‑ on called CB GAL Sync is available.
 This was specifically designed to simplify the synchronization of Global Address Lists (GAL) between two Microsoft Exchange Servers.